 PROFESSOR GIZELLE DEAN, Coordinator, Penn State Shenango

 This major helps prepare individuals to become skilled technical health workers who assist the physical therapist in patient treatment.
-Students develop knowledge and skills in the appropriate use of equipment and exercise associated with various physical therapy treatment modalities.
-In order to accomplish these tasks, the major utilizes a combination of basic science and nonscience course work coupled with health education courses specifically designed for the physical therapist assistant.
-The program culminates with a full semester of clinical experience.
+Students develop knowledge and skills in the appropriate use of equipment and exercise associated with various physical therapy treatment interventions.
+In order to accomplish these tasks, the curriculum combines general education, science, and technical courses specifically designed for the physical therapist assistant.
+The program culminates with full-time clinical experiences.

 The size of each entering class is limited so that optimal clinical experiences and practical application situations can be maintained.
-Students are admitted into the program only during the fall semester and must progress through the program in the prescribed manner.
+Students must progress through the PTA program as prescribed in the Recommended Academic Plan for their campus of admission.
 Clinical affiliations are maintained over a wide geographical area.
 Students may be required to make special housing and transportation arrangements during the clinical phase.
 In order to accommodate the clinical practicum, this major requires five semesters to satisfy graduation requirements.

 For the Associate in Science degree in Physical Therapist Assistant, a minimum of 68 credits is required.